haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ee/CatalogImportExportStaging.md

 ## Extension points

-The Magento_CatalogImportExportStaging模块 does not provide any specific {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} points.
+The Magento_CatalogImportExportStaging模块 does not provide any specific {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} points.
 You can extend it using the Magento extension mechanism.

 For more information about the Magento extension mechanism, see [Magento plug-ins](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/plugins.html) and [Magento dependency injection](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/depend-inj.html).